 We will need to verify your identity at the first meeting so please bring with you some photographic ID, such as a passport or driving licence and also a utility bill or bank statement, with your address on, which is less than 2 months old.

-If you wish to discuss divorce proceedings it will be useful if can bring your marriage certificate.
+If you wish to discuss divorce proceedings it will be useful if you can bring your marriage certificate.

 In order to discuss financial matters it will be helpful if you have an idea of your financial position, for example your outstanding mortgage, balances of bank accounts and your income position.
 We do not need to see documentary proof at the first meeting.

-If you have received any letters or documents from the Court or another solicitor we will need to see those.
+If you have received any letters or documents from the court or another solicitor we will need to see those.

 We prefer to meet face to face for the first meeting as we feel that it is the best way to begin our working relationship.
 Thereafter it is unlikely that you will need to come into the office very often, if at all, as the case proceeds.
-The majority of our communication will be done by telephone, email or post, whichever you prefer.
+The majority of our communication will be done by telephone, video call, email or post, whichever you prefer.

 Yes!
 Protection of confidential information is fundamental to our relationship with our clients, both as a matter of law and ethics.

 Unfortunately, we are not allowed to act for both of you, even if matters are agreed, since there is the potential for a conflict of interest.
-We always seek to act in our Client’s best interests and that may be impossible if we are acting for both parties.
+We always seek to act in our client’s best interests and that may be impossible if we are acting for both parties.
 If appropriate, we are happy to recommend other lawyers, who we know are reasonable and take the same approach as us, to your spouse.